Xywzel/FileServer/README.md

 - Users are handled with django auth User model, extended with Profile model.
   Profiles can be queried through */files/profile/*.
 - Organizations can be queried trough */files/organization/*.
-  Organizations track their total download count.
+  Organizations track their total download count and have reverse references to member profiles, uploads and records.
 - Files can be queried trough *files/upload/*, the serialised format include a download link for the file in data field.
 Name is upload, because file is too overloaded word in python and django context.
 Uploads track their total